This page contains Dinuka’s bio and author photos, which can be used for promotional, press, or publicity purposes.

 Please click on the photos for high resolution (print quality) images.

 All image credits: Emma Stergio – Simply Loved Photography

 Dinuka is pronounced Dee-noo-kah.

-Dinuka has appeared in multiple online and in-person events including the Sydney Writers Festival, Brisbane Writers Festival, South Coast Writers Festival, Writers Unleashed Festival, BAD Sydney Crime (online), Northern Beaches Readers Festival, Context Writers Festival, library talks, multiple podcasts, and radio, as well as hosting writing workshops for Writers South Australia, Writers Victoria, The Society of Women Writers NSW, and the Fellowship of Australian Writers (Sutherland).
+Dinuka has appeared in multiple online and in-person events including the Sydney Writers Festival, Brisbane Writers Festival, Melbourne Writers Festival, South Coast Writers Festival, Writers Unleashed Festival, BAD Sydney Crime (online), Northern Beaches Readers Festival, Context Writers Festival, library talks, multiple podcasts, and radio, as well as hosting writing workshops for Writers South Australia, Writers Victoria, The Society of Women Writers NSW, and the Fellowship of Australian Writers (Sutherland).

-Dinuka has interviewed and hosted in-conversation events with authors including Veronica Lando, Candice Fox, Emma Viskic and R W R McDonald, Ashley Kalagian Blunt, Veronica Lando, and Carla Fitzgerald.
+Dinuka has interviewed and hosted in-conversation events with authors including Nardi Simpson, Michael Robotham, Candice Fox, Emma Viskic, R W R McDonald, Ashley Kalagian Blunt, Veronica Lando, and Carla Fitzgerald.